fotehkamolov96/FullScreenDialog/README.md

 ## The final result looks like this:
 ```
-You can see screenshots or a promo video of this project by going to the folder "FullScreenDialog/assets/videoapp.mp4"
+You can see screenshots or a promo video of this project
+by going to the folder "FullScreenDialog/assets/videoapp.mp4"
 ```
 ![HomeScreen](https://github.com/fotehkamolov96/FullScreenDialog/blob/main/assets/fullcustom.png?raw=true)
+FullScreen custom dialog